Zane-/Zane-.github.io/docs/lessons/lesson_1_2.md

 | `git pull`                 | Pulls any commits from the remote repo    | `git pull`                                       |
 | `git reset HEAD~`          | Resets any unpushed commits               | `git reset HEAD~`                                |

-* Git is a version control system, which manages making changes to a set of files.
+* Git is a version control system, which manages making changes to a set of files, also known as a repository or repo.

 * Github is a free hosting service for git repositories.

-* A commit in git is a snapshot of the repo in time.
+* A commit in git is a snapshot of the repo.

+* Commits should be small and have descriptive messages so they are easy to track.

-* A branch in git is an isolated offshoot of the main repo.
+* A branch in git is an isolated offshoot of the main branch, like a tree branch from the main trunk.

+* Features should be isolated into branches until they are ready to be merged back into the main branch.

+* `HEAD` means the most recent commit of a branch.

 ## Conclusion

 You should now be able to create and modify repos using Github and `git`.
 I left out a lot of details, so feel free to search for documentation online if you run into any problems or want to learn more.

-From now on, I encourage you store any files you work on throughout lessons in a repository on Github, as it will enable me to see them and help if needed.
+From now on, I encourage you to store any files you work on throughout lessons in a repository on Github, as it will enable me to see them and help if needed, and it is a great way to copy projects between computers.